Isometrica/isometrica-meteor/docs/multitenancy.md

 - mtCall decorator
 - Usage Example

-### Edge Cases
+### Edge Cases and Todos

+- Doesn't check whether the membership is `active` or not.
+Just that it exists.
+This is left up to the `allow` impl.
-- Adding / removing user from a group
+- Adding / removing user from a group.
+- Ensure a unqie index on the `memberships` composite key.

 ### Dependencies